Skip to main content

 PhD Programs

-During the research phase of training, MSTP students select advisors and thesis committee members from over 400 graduate faculty members in 36 departments and four schools at Northwestern University.
-The MSTP has established partner relationships with eight graduate programs: four umbrella PhD programs with faculty from different departments and four department-based PhD programs.
-As partners, these programs offer significant course reductions to MSTP students to ensure that they can move through the research phase in a timely manner.
+For the research phase of training, the MSTP has established partner relationships with eight Northwestern University graduate programs: four umbrella PhD programs with faculty from different departments and four department-based PhD programs.
+These programs offer significant course reductions to MSTP students to ensure that they can move through the research phase in a timely manner.

 Umbrella PhD Programs